geoscixyz/em/content/geophysical_surveys/dcr/data.rst

 **************
 Pseudo-sections are often used to visualize data from 2D profiles.
-To account for the fact that measurements with larger electrode separations sample deeper portions of the earth, lines at :math:`45^\circ` degree angles are drawn from the mid-points of the current and potential electrode pairs and the datum is plotted at the intersection of these lines.
-In cases where a pole transmitter or receiver is used the :math:`45^\circ` lines are drawn directly from the electrode location.
+To account for the fact that measurements with larger electrode separations sample deeper portions of the earth, lines at :math:`45^\circ` degree angles, are drawn from the mid-points of the current and potential electrode pairs and the datum is plotted at the intersection of these lines.
+In cases where a pole transmitter or receiver is used, the :math:`45^\circ` lines are drawn directly from the electrode location.
 The figure below shows how an apparent resistivity pseudo-section is built for a simple dipole-dipole profile.